 2) Gain access to an established customer base

 One of the hardest parts of launching a new product or business is proving that it is something the target audience wants or needs.
 By partnering with banking platforms and providing additional functionality to an existing audience, fintechs can fine tune their offerings more readily.
 Use cases and proof of concept beyond a small beta test can be of huge value.
 Another reason fintechs have gained market share is because of the ability to make manual and time-sensitive processes much easier.
 The integration with a banking platform would assist fintechs’ mission to improve user experience on an even larger scale by adding their unique functionality to the platform.

 Building the right relationships will be a key to this entire model.
 Once found, that relationship could be a huge part of success for fintechs in the long run.
 By working with an established partner, fintechs will have access to the platforms’ marketing resources indirectly as well as gain valuable integration experience.
 From a marketing perspective, if the fintech is successful, then it could turn into a functionality that the platform provider’s sales team begins to pitch as a differentiator to prospects and customers.
 Through this, the fintech gains brand awareness as well as goodwill with the platform due to the value it is providing.
 From an integration standpoint, a huge advantage is experience.
 Being able to see how the product interacts with various core systems will be invaluable information to market as a strength for the fintech.
 The partnership could also lead to conference invites, speaking engagements, and other valuable activities for the fintech to leverage.

-To summarize, fintechs are carving out portions of the value chain, but as the environment continues to become more competitive, every advantage can make a difference.
+To summarize, fintech businesses are carving out portions of the value chain, but as the environment continues to become more competitive, every advantage can make a difference.
 Creating partnerships with platforms is a great way to gain data, reach an established market and solidify valuable industry relationships that could go a long way to helping the fintech succeed in the long term.